juliustheodor/mf2garch/README.md

 annualized volatility forecast 6 months (126 days): 15.4574
 annualized volatility forecast 1 year (252 days): 15.6806
 ```
 We now want to illustrate forecasting out of sample using a figure.
-The following code yields a figure of the forecasts of the conditional volatility and the long-term component in the last 50 days of the sample and the forecasts for the next S days:
+The following code yields a figure of the forecasts of long-term volatility and conditional volatility  in the last 50 days of the sample and the forecasts for the next S days:
 ```matlab
 mf2_garch_out_of_sample_figure(sigma_annual, an_vola_forecast, tau_forecast_annual, annual_unconditional_vola, foptions)
 ```